nuagenetworks/vsd-api-specifications/README.md

 This section of the specification describes how to interact with the object through ReST calls.
 It is a dictionary where the key the API path.
 It also contains additional informations:

- - `RESTName`: the RESTName of the api object.
+ - `RESTName`: the ReST name of the api object.
 It can be the parent, the child or itself (see below)
  - `resourceName`: the resource name of the API object.
 It is usually the plural version of the `RESTName`
  - `operations`: an array of available ReST operations (`method`), and to what role it is available (`availability`)